garuda-linux/infrastructure-nix/docs/src/repositories/pkgbuilds.md

 ## Types of PKGBUILDs

-There are 2 types of repo packaging-wise:
+There are two types of repo packaging-wise:

 1. The ones that have all required files in the new pkgbuilds repo and don't reference any external repo in PKGBUILDs `source()`
 2. The ones requiring external repositories as a source.
 These are listed in the SOURCES files below, packages _not_ listed here are automatically packages of the first category: